-In an attempt to monitor the groundwater level in Cummings Basin in such a manner that it could be observed when groundwater should in the future spill from the basin via Chanac Creek, a key well for monitoring purposes is being considered by the District and the State of California.
-This well will be known as the Cummings Basin Key Well, State Well No. 35N1.
-A copy of an updated hydrograph on this well is included herein as Exhibit B.
+In an attempt to monitor the groundwater level in Cummings Basin in such a manner that it could be observed when groundwater should in the future spill from the basin via Chanac Creek, a key well for monitoring purposes has been established.
+This well is known as the Cummings Basin Key Well, State Well No. 32S31E35N001M.
+A copy of an updated hydrograph on this well is included herein as Exhibit B. Three other key wells aligned from the northeast to the southwest of the basin are monitored to detect trends in groundwater storage.